dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-locally.md

 * A single canister that is being decentralized.
 * A canister that can be deployed to local replica via `dfx deploy`.

-## Testing via `sns-testing` repo
+## Getting started

-To use the `sns-testing` commands and their arguments properly, please consult the `sns-testing` [README](https://github.com/dfinity/sns-testing#sns-lifecycle).
+To use the `sns-testing` commands and their arguments properly, you need to first set up the `sns-testing` repo properly.
+Please see [README](https://github.com/dfinity/sns-testing#sns-lifecycle).

 :::info
+* All of the commands in this article require `sns-testing` to be set up properly.
-If you have started using `sns-testing` before August 2023 and are using the old legacy flow of launching an SNS (please see [here](../launching/index.md) for more context), please continue your work with the legacy documentation on [this old README](https://github.com/dfinity/sns-testing/blob/v1-legacy/README.md).
+* If you have started using `sns-testing` before August 2023 and are using the old legacy flow of launching an SNS (please see [here](../launching/index.md) for more context), please continue your work with the legacy documentation on [this old README](https://github.com/dfinity/sns-testing/blob/v1-legacy/README.md).
 In particular,
 * If you were following the Apple silicon-only instructions, please switch to the `v1-legacy` Git tag.
 * If you were using the Docker-based deployment approach, please use the docker image: `docker pull ghcr.io/dfinity/sns-testing:v1-legacy`.